 I have had two approaches to homemaking schedules over the years: not having one, and doing things as needed, and having one, obsessing over it, and letting it rule my life.

-Stop aimlessly housekeeping
+stop aimlessly housekeeping

-When I first started out as a homemaker, I basically thought taking care of my baby was my one job.
+When I first started out as a homemaker, I thought taking care of my baby was my one job.
 The housekeeping part was an afterthought.

 I went shopping a lot too, even though we had very little extra money.
 I just wasn’t sure exactly what I should be doing.